Mr Scott Robbie

 Scott values the unique opportunities St. Thomas’ affords to collaborate more closely with physician colleagues, particularly those based at St. John’s Institute of Dermatology, and colleagues with a shared interest in delivering the highest standards of research and eye care.
 He is responsible for clinical and surgical training at Fellowship level, Chairs the departmental Quality Improvement Forum at St. Thomas’ and has contributed to a number of national training programmes in corneal surgery.

 Scott has a Postgraduate Diploma in Cataract and Refractive Surgery, holds the Royal College of Ophthalmologists Certificate in Laser Refractive Surgery and also has a PhD in Genetics from the UCL Institute of Ophthalmology, where he worked on the first gene therapy trial in the world for an eye condition.
 As a prestigious National Institute for Health Research Clinical Lecturer at Moorfields, Scott developed gene therapy approaches to corneal neovascularisation and he has since published widely in the field of novel intraocular lens technology, with 42 peer-reviewed publications to date and a number of awards for his work.

-Scott has been an invited speaker and moderator at national and international meetings, including major symposia in Europe and the USA.
+Mr. Robbie has been an invited speaker and moderator at national and international meetings, including major symposia in Europe and the USA.
 He is also a reviewer for a number of international publications, including the British Journal of Ophthalmology and Eye, and edited the Current Medical Literature series for Ophthalmology.